2026 Q1 Global Freight Transportation and Logistics Trends

 Air Freight Demand vs. Capacity

-Line graph showing the air freight demand and capacity from 2024 through June of 2025.
+Line graph showing the air freight demand and capacity from 2024 through September of 2026.

 Air Freight Demand vs. Capacity

-Sources: 1) Xeneta, 2) Accenture Cargo
+Sources: 1) WorldACD 2) Accenture Cargo 3) IATA 4) Xenata

 Air Freight Industry Rates

-Bar chart showing the air freight market rates as a year over year percentage change by month since January 2024 through June 2025.
+Bar chart showing the air freight market rates as a year over year percentage change by month since January 2024 through December 2025.

 Air Freight Industry Rates